Previous | Feedback | Part One of Conditional Formatting |

 Conditional formatting can be used to set the background colors of cells, thereby providing a dynamic indicator.

-The same conditional formatting was applied to the range P19:P22 and is based upon the value within each cell.
-The values themselves have been hidden by formatting the font colour the same as the background colour.
+The conditional formatting can be based upon the value within each cell and the values themselves may be hidden by formatting the font colour the same as the background colour.

 Click here for details about calculations which depend on the colour of cells.